Golf course architects have varied backgrounds, from greenkeepers and professional golfers, to graduates with landscape architecture degrees.

 Professional golfers with a keen interest in design can utilise their extensive knowledge of the game.
 Being a competent golfer does not necessarily translate into being a good golf course architect, but an appreciation of playing strategy and a familiarity with a large number of golf courses is a benefit when the important technical understanding of golf course architecture is studied.

 A great start to your career as a golf course architect is to familiarise yourself with the work of prominent architects – many have biographies or have written books on golf course design – to gain an understanding of what being a golf course architect entails.
-The EIGCA Library is a very useful resource and lends its many books to students and members of the general public.

 Studying the ‘classic’ golf course layouts, their routings, strategies and overall design is a must as is visiting courses (not necessarily playing them) to study their architecture and design.